Crashr-io/contracts/doc/template.typ

 #let wp_introduction = [
   = Introduction

-  The Crashr protocol is a decentralized digital asset marketplace on Cardano network.
+  The Crashr protocol is a decentralized marketplace for digital assets on the Cardano network.
+It leverages the robust foundation of the open-source #jpg_store v3 contract, well-established for its secure and user-friendly smart contract that facilitates efficient asset trading.
+Notably, this contract excels at handling multiple NFT-ADA transactions.

-  The protocol is built upon the open-source #jpg_store v3 contract developed in Aiken.
-The #jpg_store v3 contract is a robust smart contract that facilitates secure and straightforward asset exchange.
-It is designed to handle NFT-ADA transactions optimized for processing bulk orders.

-  This document will outline the functionalities from the #jpg_store v3 contract that are retained in the Crashr protocol, as well as the new features introduced by Crashr.
-The Crashr protocol aims to enhance the trading experience on the Cardano blockchain by enabling arbitrary asset trading, including ADA, NFTs, and fungible tokens, in a single transaction.

-  This document will also explain the high level offchain architecture supporting the Crashr platform, as well as the use-cases of these components for both users and third party applications.
+  This whitepaper explores the core functionalities inherited from the #jpg_store v3 contract that Crashr retains, while also unveiling the innovative features it introduces.
+Crashr aims to significantly improve trading on the Cardano blockchain by enabling seamless transactions involving various digital assets in a single interaction.
+This includes fungible tokens, NFTs, and ADA.
+Additionally, the paper delves into the off-chain architecture that underpins the Crashr platform and how these components facilitate interaction for both users and third-party applications.

   \ \ \
 ]